 Facebook ads with testimonials can work very well as part of your Facebook ads funnel.
 They can reinforce your product, brand, and positioning to people who have been to your landing page but haven’t taken an action.

 They should only be shown to people who are familiar with your offering already.
 Otherwise, users won’t care.
 Show them the product, then follow up with the testimonial.

 I’m not a lawyer, but keep in mind to follow FTC rules about testimonials.
 See those here.

-Also, keep in mind that if your testimonials include any claims about results, Facebook ad review may reject them, and even if they don’t, it may put you on the FTC’s radar - especially for digital products.
+Also, keep in mind that if your testimonials include any claims about specific "results" from your product or service, Facebook ad review may reject them, and even if they don’t, it may put you on the FTC’s radar - especially for digital products.

 Never underestimate the power of proof.
 Use social proof like ratings, reviews, or testimonials liberally.

 Don't be shy about sharing real results, either.
 If your product does amazing things for people, show how.

 If you have happy customers, don't be shy about asking them for feedback.
 If your customers aren't happy, fix that before you spend money on advertising.

 Make sure you're using a tool like judge.me to collect text reviews, at minimum.